cgt3/Paper-Codes/README.md

-# Paper-Codes
+# Reproducibility Repository

-Code for published papers to support/comply with reproducible research standards.
+Simulation code for the paper "An Energy Stable High-Order Cut Cell Discontinuous Galerkin Method with State Redistribution for Wave Propagation"